 The moment behind beneath and beyond everyday time.
-It waits to give you back your past, like an event long prepared without your knowledge: an act of fate in the fullness of time.
+It waits to give you back your past, like an event long prepared without your knowledge, like an act of fate in the fullness of time.
 It needs you: your shabby past, your timid present, your whirl of thoughts, your hoard of words.
 It waits for you to step into the light of the day, where it can find you and let you come into your own.

 Everyone carries a room about inside him.
 This fact can even be proved by means of the sense of hearing.
 If someone walks fast and one pricks up one's ears and listens, say in the night, when everything round about is quiet, one hears, for instance, the rattling of a mirror not quite firmly fastened to the wall.